ZhuXiaoBing-cn/spring-security-client-credential-flow-sample-parent/README.md

 ## Getting started

-In this project, `spring-security-client-credential-flow` (referred to as 'Web APP') is used as the client side to access `azure-spring-boot-sample-active-directory-b2c-resource-server` (referred to as 'Web API') by accessing the access token in the way of client credential flow.
+In this project, `spring-security-client-credential-flow` (referred to as **Web APP**) is used as the client side to access `azure-spring-boot-sample-active-directory-b2c-resource-server` (referred to as **Web API**) by accessing the access token in the way of client credential flow.
 Then we get resource data.

 ### Configure Web APP

-在Web APP中使用了两种方式去通过client-credential-flow去换取token：
+There are two ways to exchange tokens for client credential flow in Web APP:

-- 第一种方式：
+- The first way:

 ```java
 @GetMapping("/client_file_read")